Renting: moving out

 Understanding how to legally vacate your rental property depends on your living situation.
 You have different rights and responsibilities, depending on whether you are ending your tenancy agreement, being evicted, vacating a share house, or if a flatmate is moving out.

-To end a fixed term agreement, you must give a 14-day written termination notice.
-The termination date can be the last day of your fixed term agreement, the end date stated on your lease agreement, or it can up to 14 days after this date.
-‘Written’ includes email or letter – you cannot text a termination notice.
+To end a fixed-term agreement, you must give a 14-day written termination notice.
+The termination date can be the end date stated on your lease agreement, or it can be up to 14 days after this date.
+‘Written’ means email or letter – you cannot text a termination notice.

 Ending a periodic agreement

 To end a periodic agreement, you must give 21-days’ written notice.
-Vacate by the end date of your notice.
+Make sure you vacate by the end date of your notice.

 Breaking your tenancy agreement

-Write to the agent/landlord and give them as much notice as possible that you’ll be leaving.
+Write to the agent or landlord and give them as much notice as possible that you’ll be leaving.
 Try to get their written consent.
-If they don’t consent, you can still end your tenancy early by paying a break fee.
-The amount of break fee you pay will depend on how far you are through your fixed term agreement, and how long you signed the original agreement for.
+If they don’t consent, you can still end your tenancy early, but you’ll have to pay a break fee.
+The fee you pay will depend on how far through your fixed-term agreement you are, and how long your original lease agreement was for.

 For agreements of 3 years or less: